Campaigning for change

 In 2010, the BPA supported the PNH Alliance campaign to improve access to travel insurance for people with rare conditions.

 The BPA and their members helped in the distribution and completion of a survey, which formed the basis of PNH’s report into the subject.
-The report includes an introduction and context to the travel insurance campaign, the ambitions of the campaign, the current government advice on travel insurance, the findings and recommendations from the patient experience survey and details on the establishment and remit of the Better Access to Insurance Forum.
+The report included an introduction and context to the travel insurance campaign, the ambitions of the campaign, the current government advice on travel insurance, the findings and recommendations from the patient experience survey and details on the establishment and remit of the Better Access to Insurance Forum.

 For further information, please go to: www.pnh-alliance.org.uk